CHRSP Methodology: Evidence in Context Reports

 - the availability of a specialized research team.

-CHRSP then meets with all six provincial Health System Leaders (i.e., the Deputy Ministers and the Chief Executive Officers) to clarify and prioritize all proposed research topics.
-With the Health System Leaders, we determine which topics should be studied as Evidence in Context Reports,which will be Rapid Evidence Reports, and which are better suited to be Jurisdictional Snapshots that outline practices, programs and policies implemented elsewhere that decision makers may wish to consider when developing new local policies.
+CHRSP then meets with its Champions, its Patient & Caregiver Advisory Council and all six provincial Health System Leaders (i.e., the Deputy Ministers and the Chief Executive Officers) to clarify and prioritize all proposed research topics.
+With these Health System/ Healthcar partners, we determine which topics should be studied as Evidence in Context Reports,which will be Rapid Evidence Reports, and which are better suited to be Jurisdictional Snapshots that outline practices, programs and policies implemented elsewhere that decision makers may wish to consider when developing new local policies.

 Step 3: Build a CHRSP Project Team: For each topic selected, a CHRSP Project Team is assembled.
 The Project Team Leader is chosen on the basis of national and/or international expertise in the subject area.
 The CHRSP Project Team typically includes: